Search

 Sleep

-While SPINS data does not show an increase in the category of sleep supplements, it still shows that sleep supplements rate second in condition specific supplements right behind the category of sleep, at $680 million year over year.72SPINS.
+While SPINS data does not show an increase in the category of sleep supplements, it still shows that sleep supplements rate second in condition-specific supplements right behind the category of sleep, at $680 million year over year.72SPINS.
 10/25/2024.
 So, it is still a significantly trending category.
 Some well-researched nutraceuticals in this category include:

 • GABA: Gamma amino butyric acid (GABA) is the primary neurotransmitter responsible for exerting calming and sedative effects in the central nervous system.
 Studies have shown GABA works as a natural relaxant, reducing stress, shortening the time to fall asleep, and increasing REM sleep time.